sunkejl/artisan/Gitbook/computer_system/chapter_1_A_Tour_Of_Computer_System/Section_1_1 _Information_Is_Bits_+_Context.md

 C also lacks explicit support for useful abstractions such as classes, objects, and exceptions.

-Newer languages such as C++ and Javaaddress these issues for application-level programs
+Newer languages such as C++ and Java address these issues for application-level programs